philipp-baumann/my-cachix/README.md

 You can automatically write `$HOME/.config/nix/nix.conf` like so.

 However, currently, you need a `x86_64-linux` system to use the cache, since the action runs on runners with this architecture.
+But hey, maybe soon I'll deliver some `aarch64-darwin` and `x86_64-darwin` cache goodies.

 ```sh
 cachix use philipp-baumann